reality66/cart66-cloud-wp/readme.txt

 == Changelog ==

+= 2.3.4 =
+- Fix: Yet another fix related to product post types and their associations with product SKUs in the cloud.
+If more than 1 product post type was associated with the same product SKU in the cloud, the Refresh Product Info process would only update the first one.
+This fix makes it so all of them get updated as they should.

 = 2.3.3 =
 - Fix: Another fix for an issue related to refreshing product info from the cloud

 = 2.3.2 =
 - New: When All In One SEO is installed, use the aioseop_title hook to set title of slurp page